Skip to Content

 Feeding Kuna, a high-content wolfdog

-In the enclosures, guests can feed the animals jerky (if they choose to eat) and watch how they interact with people.
+In the enclosures, we fed the animals jerky and watch how they interacted with people.

 During the summer, the dogs have thin coats and often hide in the trees to escape the heat.
 They almost look like different wolfdogs when they don thick coats in winter.